zackfeldstein/suse-ai-fleet/README.md

 2. Click on your newly added repository
 3. Monitor the deployment status of each bundle
 4. Note that the bundles will deploy in the proper order:
-   - First, the GPU operator direct deployment
+   - First, the namespaces will be created
-   - Then, the suse-ai namespace and secret setup
+   - Then, the GPU operator will be deployed
-   - Finally, the SUSE AI applications (Ollama, Milvus, Open WebUI)
+   - Finally, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed

 ## Deployment Order

 The deployment is structured to respect these dependencies:

-1. `gpu-operator-direct` - Deploys the NVIDIA GPU Operator directly with HelmChart resource
+1. `namespaces` - Creates the required namespaces and secrets
-2. `suse-ai-namespace-setup` - Creates the suse-ai namespace and registry secret
+2. `gpu-operator` - Deploys the NVIDIA GPU Operator (depends on namespaces)
-3. `suse-ai-deployment` - Deploys all SUSE AI applications (depends on suse-ai namespace setup)
+3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on namespaces and GPU operator)

 This order ensures all prerequisites are met before deploying applications.